 “The things that make us different,” said Waithe at the 2017 Emmys, “those are our superpowers.”

-Waithe got her start in television when, at the end of her senior year, she completed Columbia’s Semester in LA program, a five-week immersive experience with industry professionals—and she never left.
+Waithe got her start in television when, at the end of her senior year, she completed Columbia College Chicago’s Semester in LA program, a five-week immersive experience with industry professionals—and she never left.
 Waithe stayed in LA to work on major television projects The Real World and Bones, which led to larger film projects such as The Secret Life of Bees and Notorious.